torosent/caffe-opencv-keras/README.md

-# Install Caffe OpenCV Keras
+# How To Install Caffe OpenCV Keras

-Tested on Azure NC6 GPU VM
+Tested on Azure NC6 GPU VM with Ubuntu 16.04

 ##General